normdoow/blog/about.md

 	<div class="aboutContent">
 		<p class="intro">Hey there!
 I'm Noah.</p>
 		<p>
-			I am an entreprenuer and software developer.
-I built <a href="https://coffeepass.io">CoffeePass</a> and love creating products for others.
+			I am an entreprenuer and software developer building <a href="https://supportman.io">Supportman</a>.
+In the past I built <a href="https://coffeepass.io">CoffeePass</a>.
 I want to grow and learn in my skills of how to make successful businesses.
 Maybe you can learn something from joining me on my journey!
 		</p>
 		<!-- Begin Mailchimp Signup Form -->
 		<link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">